rgb-archive/spec/01-rgb.md

 ### Pay-to-contract

-The commitment to a proof made using pay-to-contract SHOULD BE considered valid only, and only if:
+The commitment to a proof made using pay-to-contract SHOULD BE considered valid if, and only if:

 * Given `n = fee_satoshi mod num_outputs`